Producing Artistic Director

-This is Christine’s fifteenth year with the Festival.
-She holds a BFA in art history from Boise State University and has a specific interest in the art of Mexico, admitting to a slightly out of control collection of Dia de los Muertos figurines.
-In her free time she makes all ...
+Christine is the Festival grant writer in her eighteenth season with ISF.
+She holds a BFA in art history from Boise State University with a specific interest in the art of Mexico.
+In her free time, she wants to sew, knit, and paint more than she will ever have time ...
 Read More »

 for while also attempting to find recipients for all the baking she does because of The Great British Baking Show.
 Recently, she has also taken a self-esteem crushing foray into the art of fiber spinning, which is NOT going well if you must know.
 In a side note, she might have quite a lot of lumpy, bumpy yarn for sale shortly and will keep you posted.
 Large Loves to the “tinies” (not so tiny anymore) that dwell in her home—Augustine and Severin - her partner in crime Tully, and the manic furballs Franky and Gita.